NZR WB class

-The NZR W^{B} class was a class of tank locomotives that operated in New Zealand.
+The NZR W^{B} class was a class of steam tank locomotives that operated in New Zealand.
 Built in 1898 by the Baldwin Locomotive Works, the twelve members of the class entered service during the first five months of 1899.
 Eight were withdrawn by the end of 1935, while four others survived with new boilers until the mid-1950s.

 History

 In the late 1890s, New Zealand's national network was expanding at a great rate and demand for services on existing lines was rising.
-However, the size of the locomotive fleet was inadequate to handle the demand - this was at least in part due to the economic difficulties created by the Long Depression.
-The New Zealand Railways Department (NZR) had built the W^{A} class in its own workshops, but desperate for more engines, went shopping overseas for more.
-High prices and workers' strikes in England meant that the Baldwin Locomotive Works of Pennsylvania was contacted in 1898 to provide twelve locomotives built to similar specifications as the W^{A} class.
-Delivery was swift and the locomotives entered service between January and May 1899.
+The size of the locomotive fleet was inadequate to handle the demand - this was at least in part due to the economic difficulties created by the Long Depression.
+NZR had built the W^{A} class in its own workshops, but desperate for more locomotives, purchased locomotives from outside of New Zealand.
+High prices and workers' strikes in England meant that the Baldwin Locomotive Works of Pennsylvania was contracted in 1898 to provide twelve locomotives built to similar specifications as the W^{A} class.
+Delivery was swift, and the locomotives entered service between January and May 1899.
 Although initially classified as W^{A}, they were re-classified W^{B} in 1900–01 to avoid any confusion with the earlier locomotives constructed in New Zealand.

 Operation

 Most were initially based at Whanganui's East Town depot, but two each went to Wellington and Westport and one to Whangārei.
 By World War I, they were equally distributed between Westport and Whangārei.

-In their early years, W^{B} locomotives ran all kinds of trains from their main base in Wanganui - the prestigious New Plymouth Mail passenger express, goods trains to Napier and through the Wairarapa, and local mixed trains of passengers and freight from Wanganui to Hāwera and Palmerston North.
-Within a few years, more powerful locomotives displaced the W^{B} class from many of these services and they were sent to join their classmates in Westport and Whangārei.
+In their early years, W^{B} locomotives ran all kinds of trains from their main base in Wanganui - the New Plymouth Mail passenger express, goods trains to Napier and through the Wairarapa, and local mixed trains of passengers and freight from Wanganui to Hāwera and Palmerston North.
+Within a few years, more powerful locomotives displaced the W^{B} class from many of these services, and they were redeployed to Westport and Whangārei.

 On the isolated Westport section, the dominant traffic was coal from the various inland mines served by rail, and the W^{B}s worked these services for a number of decades until they were displaced in the 1950s by the W^{W} class.
 During their years of operation, the W^{B} class was seen as ideal for operations on the lines that fanned out from Westport, and four were overhauled and given new boilers in the mid-1920s to prolong their lives.